 Your attorney can help you demonstrate the role of alcohol in your crash — and how you’ve suffered as a result.
 With strong legal support, you may be able to recover damages for your medical bills, lost wages, and more.

 On the hunt for a Greenville drunk driving accident attorney?
-Look no further than Smith Jordan.
+Look no further than Smith Jordan Attorneys at Law.
 Our trusted team of lawyers can help you secure compensation for your suffering.
 We’ll guide you through the entire process.

-Our goal: to keep your stress to a minimum while getting the damages you’d deserve.
+Our goal is to keep your stress to a minimum while getting the damages you deserve.
 You’ll never regret working with an experienced South Carolina drunk driving accident lawyer.
-Contact us today.
+Contact us online or call (864) 343-2222 to schedule your free consultation.

 Drunk driving car accidents remain a grim reality in the United States.
 One report estimated that over 10,000 individuals died in the U.S. due to drunk driving-related crashes during 2018, or nearly 30 deaths every day of the year.
 In addition to these fatalities, drunk driving-related crashes also accounted for an annual economic cost of around $44 billion – a costly reminder of the devastating effect of this type of accident.
 Despite increased national awareness and awareness campaigns like ‘Drive sober or get pulled over’, many people still make the irresponsible choice to drink and drive.
 It is essential that drivers take personal responsibility to keep our roads safe and avoid causing such preventable tragedies.